-The Patrol Bureau is the largest and most recognizable bureau.
+The Patrol Bureau is the largest and most recognizable.
 They are the uniformed officers in marked patrol vehicles who interact with the public and respond to calls for service; this is what the community generally thinks of as being the Police Department.
 The officers assigned to Patrol run the gamut from recent academy graduates, to seasoned veterans.

-The Communications & Logistics Bureau is responsible for the Communications Center and for ensuring the Department has the equipment it needs through the Quartermaster Section; this Bureau also manages the Records Section, Court Liaison, and False Alarm Reduction Unit.
+The Communications & Logistics Bureau is responsible for the Communications Center, which answers 911 calls, and for ensuring the Department has the equipment it needs through the Quartermaster Section; this Bureau also manages the Records Section, Court Liaison, and False Alarm Reduction Unit.
 The Bureau's employees regularly interact with the community, as dispatchers, 911 operators, and records clerks providing reports and other information to the public.

-The Investigative Services Bureau provides criminal investigators to handle highly technical and sometimes long-term investigations, and investigative support through several regional task force memberships, a Crime Analysis Section, a Forensics Unit, and an Evidence Section.
+The Investigative Services Bureau provides criminal investigators to handle highly technical and sometimes long-term investigations, and investigative support through several regional task force memberships, a Crime Analysis Section, a Forensics Unit, an Evidence Section, and the Victim's Assistance Unit.

 The Special Operations Bureau is comprised of highly specialized and targeted enforcement units including K9, Marine Patrol, Motors Unit, Aggressive Driving Enforcement, DUI and DRE Units.
+The Police Volunteer Unit works very closely with this Bureau.

-The Professional Standards Bureau plays a primarily administrative support role and in many ways functions as a dedicated police human resources office.
+The Professional Standards Bureau plays a primarily administrative support role and in many ways functions as a dedicated Police Department human resources office.
 Accreditation, Internal Affairs, Training and Personnel (hiring and recruiting) are examples of what this Bureau is responsible for.

-Community Services Bureau includes the School Resource Officers, Volunteers, and Community Outreach; as well as potentially new functions such as a youth crimes unit and crime prevention unit.
+Community Services Bureau includes the School Resource Officers, Community Resource Officers, and Community Outreach; as well as potentially new functions such as a youth crimes unit and crime prevention unit.

-Additionally, the Office of the Chief of Police has personnel assigned that provide an administrative and support role to the Department.
-This area currently includes public affairs, victim advocacy, grant writing, planning & research, and administrative and budgetary oversight for the entire Department.
+Additionally, the Office of the Chief of Police has permanent personnel assigned that provide an administrative and support role to the Department.
+This area currently includes public affairs, grant writing, planning & research, and administrative and budgetary oversight for the entire Department.